zextras/tech-doc/source/carbonio/install/scenarios/ansible.rst

 Section :ref:`roles-installation` reviews all the roles that make up
 |product| and the tasks required to successfully complete the
 installation.

-.. link a docs - open in new tab copyright x ansible

 To make the installation process easier and faster, this section introduces an alternative installation method based on Ansible\